 The Urlatoarea Waterfall, at 15 meters high, takes its name from the deafening noise that it produces and announcing approaching tourists as being the destination even before it’s visible.

-It’s a hiking trail with minimum difficulty, but having a beauty that easily compensates for the lack of a serious challenges.
+It’s a transylvania hiking tours with minimum difficulty, but having a beauty that easily compensates for the lack of a serious challenges.
 It starts from Bucegi, from the cable car and reaches Urlatoarea, one of the most popular waterfalls in the country.

 The route is recommended for families with children, older persons, and people with a sedentary lifestyle or those whom time does not allow them to venture on a longer route.